aws-samples/amazon-sumerian-host-samples/README.md

 # **Interactive Sumerian Hosts using Voice based Feedback mechanism (****Alexa****)**

 **Purpose:**
-You will learn how simple and seamless it is to build an interactive and immersive Human-like Sumerian Hosts(without having to touch or press any button) on their AR/VR applications using Alexa.
+You will learn how simple and seamless it is to build an interactive and immersive Human-like Sumerian Hosts(without having to touch or press any button) on your AR/VR applications using Alexa.

 **Introduction:**
 We are going to build a Sumerian host that answers your questions regarding AWS services, and uses TV to display videos about these services.
 We can ask the host to display content on TV directly, or ask about any AWS service or interrupt the Host at any point of time while she is explaining about a topic and ask further questions.
-This makes the Host more human like and interactive as she can listen to you when interrupt her and take cross questions.
+This makes the Host more human like and interactive as she can listen to you when interrupted and take cross questions.

 **Architecture**:
 ![Architecture](images/1arch.png)